Hostelworld Executes Share Buyback to Enhance Shareholder Value - TipRanks.com

 - Take advantage of TipRanks Premium at 50% off!
 Unlock powerful investing tools, advanced data, and expert analyst insights to help you invest with confidence.

-Hostelworld Group PLC announced the repurchase of 25,795 of its ordinary shares on the London Stock Exchange as part of its ongoing share buyback program.
-This move is expected to optimize the company’s capital structure and potentially enhance shareholder value by reducing the number of shares in circulation.
+Hostelworld Group PLC has announced the repurchase of 36,481 of its ordinary shares on the London Stock Exchange as part of its ongoing share buyback program.
+This move is expected to impact the company’s share capital structure by reducing the total number of shares in circulation, potentially enhancing shareholder value and signaling confidence in the company’s financial position.

 The most recent analyst rating on (GB:HSW) stock is a Buy with a £2.15 price target.
 To see the full list of analyst forecasts on Hostelworld stock, see the GB:HSW Stock Forecast page.